Adarsh-5harma/Adarsh-5harma/README.md

 - 👋 Hi, I’m @Adar5h-5harma
 - 👀 I’m interested in STEAM and Robotics
 - 🌱 I’m currently learning Python & ML
-- 💞️ I’m looking to collaborate on My project about STEAM education platform
-- 📫 How to reach me - Social Medias
 - 😄 Pronouns: Ikigai

 <!---